techidaily/site-unlock-android/source/_posts/in-2024-unlocking-made-easy-the-best-10-apps-for-unlocking-your-tecno-camon-20-device-by-drfone-android.md

 If you need to unlock a pin, pattern, password, fingerprint, or any other type of lock on an Android smartphone, Dr.Fone - Screen Unlock is the tool to use.
 It is a highly useful and sophisticated tool that allows you to bypass your device's lock screen without harming it or erasing its contents (if your phone is not a Samsung or LG, the data will be erased after unlocking the screen).

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-direct.techidaily.com/new-2024-approved-your-virtual-future-awaits-essential-vr-devices-10/"><u>[New] 2024 Approved Your Virtual Future Awaits Essential VR Devices (10)</u></a></li>
+<li><a href="https://vimeo-videos.techidaily.com/updated-choosing-the-best-iphone-video-editor-filmorago-or-cameo-for-2024/"><u>[Updated] Choosing the Best iPhone Video Editor FilmoRaGo or Cameo for 2024</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/camera-cuts-quality-is-splitcam-best-for-2024/"><u>Camera Cuts Quality Is SplitCam Best for 2024</u></a></li>
+<li><a href="https://blog-min.techidaily.com/going-back-in-time-with-your-iphone-transition-from-ios-16-to-ios-15-made-simple/"><u>Going Back in Time with Your iPhone: Transition From iOS 16 to iOS 15 Made Simple!</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-reset-your-honor-x9a-lock-screen-password-by-drfone-android/"><u>How to Reset your Honor X9a Lock Screen Password</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-unlock-zte-nubia-flip-5g-pattern-lock-if-forgotten-6-ways-by-drfone-android/"><u>How to Unlock ZTE Nubia Flip 5G Pattern Lock if Forgotten?
+6 Ways</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-unlock-zte-nubia-flip-5g-phone-without-any-data-loss-by-drfone-android/"><u>How to Unlock ZTE Nubia Flip 5G Phone without Any Data Loss</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-3-ways-for-android-pokemon-go-spoofing-on-oppo-f25-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, 3 Ways for Android Pokemon Go Spoofing On Oppo F25 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-complete-review-and-guide-to-techeligible-frp-bypass-and-more-for-vivo-v30-pro-by-drfone-android/"><u>In 2024, Complete Review & Guide to Techeligible FRP Bypass and More For Vivo V30 Pro</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-remove-screen-lock-pin-on-vivo-y28-5g-like-a-pro-5-easy-ways-by-drfone-android/"><u>In 2024, How To Remove Screen Lock PIN On Vivo Y28 5G Like A Pro 5 Easy Ways</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-honor-80-pro-straight-screen-edition-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Honor 80 Pro Straight Screen Edition to Latest Samsung | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-still-using-pattern-locks-with-vivo-y100i-tips-tricks-and-helpful-advice-by-drfone-android/"><u>In 2024, Still Using Pattern Locks with Vivo Y100i?
+Tips, Tricks and Helpful Advice</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-tips-and-tricks-for-setting-up-your-itel-a60-phone-pattern-lock-by-drfone-android/"><u>In 2024, Tips and Tricks for Setting Up your Itel A60 Phone Pattern Lock</u></a></li>
+<li><a href="https://driver-download.techidaily.com/latest-drivers-for-hp-deskjet-ink-advantage-3520-ready-to-install/"><u>Latest Drivers for HP Deskjet Ink Advantage 3520 Ready to Install</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/lock-your-xiaomi-civi-3-disney-100th-anniversary-edition-phone-in-style-the-top-5-gesture-lock-screen-apps-by-drfone-android/"><u>Lock Your Xiaomi Civi 3 Disney 100th Anniversary Edition Phone in Style The Top 5 Gesture Lock Screen Apps</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/mastering-photo-color-alteration-a-professionals-guide-for-2024/"><u>Mastering Photo Color Alteration A Professional's Guide for 2024</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/professional-mac-hd-video-converter-seamlessly-switch-audio-and-video-to-any-format-including-avchd-m2ts-mkv-flv/"><u>Professional Mac HD Video Converter - Seamlessly Switch Audio and Video to Any Format Including AVCHD, M2TS, MKV, FLV</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-itel-p55plus-by-drfone-android/"><u>The Top 5 Android Apps That Use Fingerprint Sensor to Lock Your Apps On Itel P55+</u></a></li>
+<li><a href="https://techidaily.com/undeleted-lost-videos-from-honor-x7b-by-fonelab-android-recover-video/"><u>Undeleted lost videos from Honor X7b</u></a></li>
+</ul></div>